What we do

 Lobbying

 Part of the role of the English Outdoor Council is to increase the profile and lobby for the outdoor industry.
 It seeks through government agencies, educational bodies, MP’s and a range of officials to make the case for the benefits of the outdoors for all ages but in particular for young people.
 Sometimes the Council or its members will speak up for a better balanced understanding between risk and safety.
-Members of the Council have been closely involved in the Learning Outside the Classroom Manifesto.
+Members of the Council have been closely involved in the Council for Learning Outside the Classroom.

 If you have issues that you want raised with officials and Parliamentarians contact the Council or one of its constituent members.

-Representing the industry
+Representing the sector

-The outdoor industry is made up of a range of voices.
+The outdoor sector is made up of a range of voices.
 One of the aims of the Council is to bring those groups together under one ‘umbrella’ in order to speak with a single voice to key groups.
 Whilst the Council only represents England, it has close ties with other bodies in the UK that have a similar role.

 Safety